-The Board of Directors through the Nomination & Remuneration Committee shall exercise oversight and effective governance over the framing and implementation of the Compensation policy.
-Human Resource Management under the guidance of MD&CEO shall administer the Compensation and Benefit structure in line with the best suited practices and statutory requirements as applicable.
+The Board of Directors through the Nomination & Remuneration Committee of the Board shall exercise oversight and effective governance over the framing and implementation of the Compensation policy.
+Human Resource Management under the guidance of MD & CEO shall administer the Compensation and Benefit structure in line with the best suited practices and statutory requirements as applicable.